Cash flow rental property investors often describe appreciation as “icing on the cake”.

 Real estate is known to have huge swings – it is very likely I will have underwater mortgages one day.
 That is when you owe more on the mortgage than the house is worth.

 I won’t panic though, it will only be temporary.
 Since I’m looking at it from a decades long view, I will wait it out.

 How do you wait it out?
 With cash flow!

-For a normal year I want a 10% cash return.
+For a normal year, I want a 10% cash return.
 This is the margin of safety for when disaster strikes and I have to replace the plumbing or something major.
 I will need to bring in professionals to get it sorted out and I want it done right, so whether I’m looking for a septic tank cleaning in Colorado Springs CO service or new pipes being fitted, I want to make sure it is going to be done in the best and most efficient way.

 What a contradiction – I invest in cash flow markets with the hope of big appreciation?